This workshop is now fully booked, but if you wish to register an interest contact us by e-mail or phone. Thank you.

 Location: Bexleyheath, Kent - South East London borders

-You are also welcome to book your own date for our artisan bread making course, just let us know what date is best for you by contacting us here.
+You are also welcome to book your own date for individual lesson or a group of up to 3 friends for this artisan bread making course, just let us know what date is best for you by contacting us here.

 This Artisan Bread Making Course is suitable for anyone who appreciates good bread and would like to learn how to bake delicious bread at home.